joshmh/blind-signer/Tutorial.md

 ### Burning μSD cards

 Disconnect from any network.
-If you can, boot up Linux from USB.
-Close all doors and windows.
-Disconnect USB cameras, remove all devices (phones, smart watches) from the room.
+If you can, boot up clean Linux from USB.

 Configure network as described, and SSH into the Burner Armory.
 Insert a blank μSD card (we will name this card **S**).
 Type: